On this page

 Qualifications and subject verification

 South Australian teachers must hold university teaching qualifications in an area of specialisation or level of schooling.
-The codes for subject specialisations and levels of schooling can be accessed from teaching subjects and skill codes (PDF 141KB) in the ‘help’ of section 4 of the online teaching application.
+The codes for subject specialisations and levels of schooling can be found at preparing your Edujobs online application and in the ‘help’ of section 4 of the online teaching application.

 From January 1 2019 all students enrolled in teaching qualifications in South Australia will be required to pass the Literacy and Numeracy Test for Initial Teacher Education Students (LANTITE) before they graduate.
 More information on the test is available from ACER.